paljs/docs/src/pages/prisma-admin.md

   - **filter** add filter option to this field in table if read checked.
   - **sort** add sortBy option to this field in table if read checked.
   - **editor** convert update and create input type to use quill editor or any custom editor you will add.
+  - **upload** use the `Upload` component in the update and create.
+You must send this component into `formInputs` prop because we do not have any default one for this option.

 </MdxCard>